centrifugal/documentation/server/client_protocol.md

 }
 ```

-`presence` – allows to ask server for channel presence information (`presence` must be enabled for channel in server configuration)
+`presence` – allows to ask server for channel presence information (`presence` must be enabled for
+channel in server configuration or Centrifugo will return `not available` error in response)

 ```javascript
 message = {